barryclark/jekyll-now/_posts/2021-11-8-random-walk.md

 $F - B = k$

+__ The combinatorial part __
-To find the probability we have first to find the total number of configurations of the $n$ steps.
+To calculate the probability, we have first to find the total number of configurations of the $n$ steps.
 Which is similar to find all the possible configurations of tossing a coin $n$ times; that is $2^{n}$.

 $\omega(n)=2^{n}$ is the total number of configurations.
 Now we need to calculate the number of configurations that have $F$ forward steps.